A Comprehensive List of Hindu Gods and Goddesses

 Lord Brahma

 Lord Brahma is the creator of the universe.
 He is not worshipped individually because of a curse.
-He is worshipped in the form of the Trinity and is depicted mostly sitting on a lotus.
+He is worshipped in the form of the Trinity and is depicted chiefly sitting on a lotus.
 He has four heads and four hands.
 Many of his characteristics resemble the Vedic god Prajapati.

 2. Lord Vishnu: